 - To test saas application hypotheses at a minimal cost.

-- Accelerated retrieval of information required to build a saas product.
+- Accelerated retrieval of information required for a saas product development.

 - To save development time.